 VA Aid and Attendance (A&A):

-VA Aid and Attendance (A&A) is an additional benefit/compensation for veterans and/or dependents and/or survivors.
-VA Aid and Attendance (A&A) is authorized for any veteran and/or dependent and/or survivor that requires assistance with daily living such as bathing, going to the restroom, blindness or “hazards of daily living” such as prone to falling, etc. To apply for VA Aid and Attendance (A&A), the veteran needs to fill out
+VA Aid and Attendance (A&A) is an additional benefit/compensation for veterans and/or dependents and/or Survivor’s Spouse.
+VA Aid and Attendance (A&A) is authorized for any veteran and/or dependent and/or Survivor that requires assistance with daily living such as bathing, going to the restroom, blindness or “hazards of daily living” such as prone to falling, etc. To apply for VA Aid and Attendance (A&A), the veteran and/or dependent and/or Survivor’s Spouse needs to fill out

-Examination for Housebound Status or Permanent Need for Regular Aid and Attendance (VA Form 21-2680).
+VA Form 21-2680 (Examination for Housebound Status or Permanent Need for Regular Aid and Attendance).

 What is Aid & Attendance?